ingmapping/openstreets-nl-tilemill/README.md

 ## Viewing your basemap/raster tiles

-You can use the pre-generated tiled basemaps using various JavaScript mapping libraries.
+Once that you have your tiles exported in a folder directory structure, you can view the generated raster tiles using various JavaScript mapping libraries.
 For example:

 * [Leaflet JS](https://leafletjs.com/) is a lightweight open source JavaScript library for building interactive web maps.